 Whether you are private organisation with a purpose to “make a profit” or a public organisation that is “not for profit” you probably find yourself facing more ethical dilemmas and more complicated decision making in your day to day work.

 All of us in Ireland have been waking up to the results of a lack of social responsibility and organisational ethics.
-Injustice and rule bending is becoming more and more visible, and less and less acceptable.
+Injustice and rule bending is becoming less acceptable.
 Corporate recklessness, exploitation, dishonesty and negligence is bad for business too and public opinion is now re-shaping expectations and standards.

 Businesses and non-profit organisations are now recognising that there can be too many negative effects and outcomes driving organisational change.
 As never before, there are advantages from behaving ethically, with humanity, compassion, and with proper consideration for the world.